 This hill is as easy to find as anything in here.
 It's there, right behind the old town.

 Climb it.
-It takes a bit of effort but is worth it.
+It takes a bit of effort, but it is worth it.

 The entrance fee is a few euros.